-NU DET 2026 (Nirma University Design Entrance Test) is an institutional entrance test conducted by the Institute of Design, Nirma University, Ahmedabad for admission to its 4-year Bachelor of Design (B.Des) programmes in Product and Interaction Design and Communication Design.
-The Phase II exam was held on May 10, 2026, and the Phase II Merit List II was declared on May 20, 2026.
-Shortlisted candidates are now at the document verification and admission confirmation stage, ahead of the academic session starting on July 1, 2026.
+NU DET 2026 (Nirma University Design Entrance Test) is an institutional entrance examination conducted by the Institute of Design, Nirma University (IDNU), Ahmedabad, for admission to its 4-year Bachelor of Design (B.Des) programmes in Product and Interaction Design and Communication Design.
+The exam was held in two phases — Phase I on January 25, 2026 and Phase II on May 10, 2026.
+Merit List II has been released on May 20, 2026, and admissions are now actively underway, with the 2026–27 academic session set to begin on July 1, 2026.

-- Academic Session Start: The B.Des 2026-27 batch at the Institute of Design, Nirma University begins on July 1, 2026.
-All admitted candidates must complete document verification, fee payment, and academic registration before this date.
+- Semester Commencement: The B.Des 2026–27 academic session at the Institute of Design, Nirma University begins on July 1, 2026.
+All selected candidates must complete all formalities — document verification, fee payment, and academic registration — well before this date.

 What is NU DET 2026?

 NU DET stands for Nirma University Design Entrance Test.
-It is conducted by the Institute of Design, Nirma University, Ahmedabad.
-The test is for candidates who want to join the 4-year Bachelor of Design (B.Des) programme at one of India’s leading design schools.
+It is conducted by the Institute of Design, Nirma University (IDNU), Ahmedabad.
+The test is the primary gateway for admission to the 4-year Bachelor of Design (B.Des) programme at one of the leading design schools in Western India.

-The Institute of Design offers two B.Des specialisations — Product and Interaction Design and Communication Design.
-Both programmes begin with a common foundation year and then move into specialised streams.
-With 40 seats in each specialisation, the total intake is 80 students per year for Indian candidates.
+The Institute of Design at Nirma University offers two B.Des specialisations — Product and Interaction Design and Communication Design.
+Both programmes are 4 years long and are studio-based, with a common foundation year in the first year followed by specialised coursework.
+Total intake is 80 students per year for Indian candidates — 40 per specialisation — keeping batch sizes small for an intensive learning environment.

-NU DET is not the only admission route.
-Candidates who appeared for UCEED 2026 (Undergraduate Common Entrance Examination for Design, conducted by IIT Bombay) can also use their UCEED score for admission to Nirma University’s B.Des programme.
-This gives students two pathways into the programme — you can choose whichever route suits you better.
+NU DET is not the only route into the programme.
+Candidates who have appeared for UCEED 2026 (Undergraduate Common Entrance Examination for Design, conducted by IIT Bombay) can also use their UCEED score for B.Des admission at Nirma University.
+This gives students two pathways — a national-level exam or the university’s own test — and both lead to the same selection process.

 NU DET 2026: Key Highlights

-Here is a quick summary of all the important details about NU DET 2026 at a glance.
+Here is a quick overview of all the important details about NU DET 2026 at a glance.

 | Particulars | Details |